Kenneth More: Reach for the Sky

 Regarding his performance in this film, critic David Shipman wrote:

 It was not just that he had superb comic timing: one could see absolutely why the family trusted their fates to him.
 No other British actor had come so close to that dependable, reliable quality of the great Hollywood stars – you would trust him through thick and thin.
-And he was more humorous than, say, Gary Cooper, more down-to-earth than, say, Cary Grant.
+And he was more humorous than, say, Cary Grant, more down-to-earth than, say, Gary Cooper.

 The Admirable Crichton was the third most popular movie at the British box office in 1957.
+Josh Billings of Kinematograph Weekly wrote that More was the only star in Britain who could draw audiences solely on the power of his name.

 In 1957, More had announced that he would play the lead role of a captain caught up in the Indian Mutiny in Night Runners of Bengal but the film was never made.
-More turned down an offer from Roy Ward Baker to play a German POW in The One That Got Away (1957), but agreed to play the lead part of Charles Lightoller in the Titanic film for the same director, A Night to Remember (1958).
+More refused an offer from Roy Ward Baker to play a German POW in The One That Got Away (1957), but agreed to play the lead role of Charles Lightoller in the Titanic film for the same director, A Night to Remember (1958).
 This was the first of a seven-year contract with Rank at a fee of £40,000 a film.
-It was popular though failed to recoup its large cost; it was one of More's most critically acclaimed films.
+It was popular though failed to recover its large cost; it was one of More's most critically acclaimed films.

 For his next film, More had an American co-star Betsy Drake, Next to No Time (1958) directed by Cornelius.
 It was a minor success at the box office.

 More then made The Sheriff of Fractured Jaw (1958), a Western spoof originally written for Clifton Webb.
 He had an American director (Raoul Walsh) and co-star (Jayne Mansfield), although the film was shot in Spain.
 It was the tenth most-popular movie at the British box office in 1958.

 In December 1958 More announced he had a contract with Rank to make seven films in five years at a flat salary (of which the first was Night to Remember), plus three films in five years for Dan Angel and 20th Century Fox of which Sheriff was the first.
 He also said he would no longer make a film without an American co star.